Government of Portland, Oregon: History

-2022 Charter Reform
+2022 charter reform

-Ballot Measure 26-228 in the November 2022 election was an amendment to the city charter that moved the city away from a commission system of government.
-It expands the council from four at-large council members to 12 councilors, who will be elected via ranked choice voting from four geographic districts (with three council members from each district).
-The mayor will no longer be a voting member of the council, except when needed to make a tie-breaking vote.
-It also removes responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.
+Ballot Measure 26–228 in the November 2022 election was an amendment to the city charter that moved the city away from a commission system of government.
+It expands the council from four at-large council members to 12 councilors, who are elected via single transferable vote from four geographic electoral districts (with three council members from each district).
+The mayor is no longer a voting member of the council, except when needed to make a tie-breaking vote.
+It also transferred responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.
 Previous attempts to reform the city charter had been defeated seven times since 1913, including as recently as 2007.

-The first city council elections under the new districts will occur in 2024.
-In preparation for transitioning management of city bureaus to a city manager, Mayor Ted Wheeler announced he would group city bureaus into five related service areas.
+The first city council elections under the new districts were held in 2024.
+In preparation for transitioning management of city bureaus to a city manager, then-mayor Ted Wheeler announced he would group city bureaus into five related service areas.
+By 2025, six service areas had been formed, including Budget & Finance, City Operations, Community & Economic Development, Public Safety, Vibrant Communities, and Public Works.
+Additionally, four bureaus were placed under the City Administrator’s office, facilitating close oversight from the mayor.

 City Council

-Weekly Meetings
+Terms are staggered, with the mayor and councilors for districts 1 and 2 elected in the same years as presidential elections, while the auditor and the councilors for districts 3 and 4 elected in the same years as gubernatorial elections.
 The City Council convenes on Wednesday mornings and Wednesday afternoons in the council chamber on the second floor of Portland City Hall, and meetings are open to the public.

-Composition (since 1971)

-Terms are staggered, with the mayor and the commissioners in positions 1 and 4 elected in the same years as presidential elections, and the auditor and the commissioners in positions 2 and 3 elected in the same years as gubernatorial elections.